smaurice101/transactionalmachinelearning/README.md

  **elastic**: machine learning solutions that can scale up or down by controlling the number of data streams, algorithms, and users of the insights

- This book will strengthen your knowledge of the inner workings of TML solutions using data streams with auto machine learning integrated with Apache Kafka.
+ Strengthen your knowledge of the inner workings of TML solutions using data streams with auto machine learning integrated with Apache Kafka.
 You will be at the forefront of an exciting area of machine learning that is focused on speed of data and algorithm creation, scale, and automation.

 Create Your First TML Solution by Downloading:
 1) MAADS-VIPER: https://www.confluent.io/hub/oticsinc/maads-viper (Official Kafka connector for TML - Linux version).
 Windows version can be found here: https://github.com/smaurice101/maads-viper)